plebbit/whitepaper/FAQ.md

 #### Q: What are the tokenomics?
 A: 100% of the supply will be airdropped in 6 days, around 1 trillion tokens.
 No presale or team allocation, 100% airdrop.
 More tokens will be minted during later airdrops and liquidity farming but that will be in several months and only to bring more eyes to the project.
-#### Q: Is this running on Avax?
+#### Q: Is this running on ETH?
-A: the token is on AVAX, the plebbit protocol itself it not a blockchain, but the app will use several blockchains, tokens and NFTs to recreate all the features from reddit, like usernames, subplebbit names will be crypto domains like ENS (and other chains), awards will be NFTs, tips and upvotes will earn tokens (can set them to your own token or any coin of your choice in your subplebbit)
+A: the token is on ETH, the plebbit protocol itself it not a blockchain, but the app will use several blockchains, tokens and NFTs to recreate all the features from reddit, like usernames, subplebbit names will be crypto domains like ENS (and other chains), awards will be NFTs, tips and upvotes will earn tokens (can set them to your own token or any coin of your choice in your subplebbit)
 #### Q: Can I say based things on Plebbit?
 A: you can say the basest of things